Litter-Free Rhode Island Summer Cleanup Microgrants

 Examples of what the grant funding can be used for includes equipment (gloves, pickers), marketing (t-shirts, printing, etc.), food and/or water for the volunteers, and debris removal (dumpster, etc.).

-The online application must be received by 4 PM on May 1, 2026.
+Yes.
+The online application must be received by the deadline indicated above.

 The review committee consists of representatives from the Rhode Island Department of Environmental Management (DEM) and the Rhode Island Department of Transportation (RIDOT).